 For any type of survey research, the goal is to get feedback from people who represent the audience you care about — or, in statistical terms, your “sample.”
 Sampling bias occurs when you only get feedback from a specific portion of your audience, ignoring all others.
 This often occurs because a customer segment is left out of the survey process, and may not have been invited to take your survey.

-A Software as a Service (SaaS) company likely has multiple user personas who each interact with the product in a different way — let’s say, the analyst who logs in every day to do tactical work, the manager who checks in on progress while monitoring results, and a director who pays the bills and is on the hook for proving return on investment (ROI).
+A Software as a Service (SaaS) company likely has multiple buyer personas who each interact with the product in a different way — let’s say, the analyst who logs in every day to do tactical work, the manager who checks in on progress while monitoring results, and a director who pays the bills and is on the hook for proving return on investment (ROI).
 Depending on how you distribute the surveys (how often, and through what channel), you could end up with feedback from only a subset of your customer base, hence, sampling bias.

 The same is true in the retail space.
 If you have customers who purchase from you online and in-person, but you only send email surveys to the online customer base, you’re missing out on feedback from those who purchased in-store.
 Your results will contain a sampling bias.